Adam Ruins Everything

 And for cat feeding questions, "an okay way" will be just fine.
 Cats don't give a fuck.
 "Hey, I'm going to give cat food to my dog, wait for the dog to poop, and then let the cat do what it wants with the dog's poop.
 Is this an okay way to feed my cat?"
 "Yes." -Cats

-I'm not sure what the most badass way to erase a CD is, but I do know that the first step is DEFINITELY to google it.
+I'm not sure what the most badass way to erase a CD is, but I do know that the first step is

 As improbable as it may sound, every human has the exact same top three dream jobs.